 5 – Explore Your New Surrounds

 Exploring any new area or city is fun and exciting and it should be a top priority to get out of the house that has been making you feel trapped.
-Perhaps try new restaurants, explore the local museums or art galleries, landmarks, or simply have a walk in a local park.
+Perhaps try new restaurants, explore the local museums or art galleries, landmarks, or simply have a walk in a local park with your dog, if you have one.
 Search on Trip Advisor for things to do and you could be pleasantly surprised with how much the new area has to offer.

 6 – Home Renovation

 If you’ve bought a place that’s a fixer-upper, getting started on repairs or moulding the property into your perfect home is a great way to keep your mind occupied.
-You can also learn new skills such as plastering, laying floors, installing a new bathroom etc…If you feel those jobs are left to the professionals, get on with planning the new home design or a simple task like painting the walls a new colour can make a huge impact on the overall feel of the place.
+You can also learn new skills such as plastering, laying floors, installing a new bathroom etc…If you feel those jobs are left to the professionals, get on with planning the new home design, deciding on new furniture or a simple task like painting the walls a new colour can make a huge impact on the overall feel of the place.

 7 – Stay Healthy